InabaTatsuro/papers/README.md

 - given a template sequence, generate novel sequences sharing perceptible similarities with the original template
 - encode and quantize the template sequence followed by decoding to generate variations

+MMM : Exploring Conditional Multi-Track Music Generation [ArXiv20, [#34](https://github.com/InabaTatsuro/papers/issues/34)]
+- Multitrack inpainting, using event level token representation and transformer
+- replace the sequences of the bar representation which we want to predict into the token, and add the token to the last
+- no quantitative results, only method and demo

 Multitrack Music Transformer [ICASSP23][[#29](https://github.com/InabaTatsuro/papers/issues/29)]
 - propose MMT, multitrack music representation for symbolic music generation can reduce memory usage
 - multitrack symbolic music generation by using MMT